-David Siever, C.E.T. graduated from the Northern Alberta Institute of Technology (NAIT) in 1978 in Telecommunications.
-In 1980, Dave accepted a position at the University of Alberta, Faculty of Dentistry, as a design technologist.
-Dave conducted research with Dr. Norman Thomas, an internationally recognized specialist in the area of Temporo-Mandibular Dysfunction and myofacial pain.
-During his employment with the University, Dave developed equipment for the TMJ research laboratory and Educational Psychology Department.
-These devices included TENS stimulators, biofeedback devices, gnathodynamometers, signal processing and EMG spectral analysis equipment.
+Dave Siever, C.E.T., graduated from the Northern Alberta Institute of Technology (NAIT) in 1978 in Telecommunications.
+In 1980, he accepted a position at the University of Alberta, Faculty of Dentistry, as a design technologist.
+He conducted research with Dr. Norman Thomas, an internationally recognized specialist in the area of temporo-mandibular dysfunction and myofacial pain.
+During his employment there, Dave developed equipment for the TMJ research laboratory and the Educational Psychology Department, including TENS stimulators, biofeedback devices, gnathodynamometers, signal processing equipment, and EMG spectral analysis equipment.
 In 1983, Dave began assistant teaching a dental physiology course at the University of Alberta.
-In 1987 and 1988 he taught the graduate year course for Advance Myofacial Pain and TMJ Diagnostic and Treatment Techniques.
-Dave published a paper with Dr. Norman Thomas on the effects of audio-visual stimulation in the 4th European Congress of Hypnosis in 1987.
+In 1987 and 1988, he taught graduate-year courses Advanced Myofacial Pain and TMJ Diagnostic and Treatment Techniques.
+Dave published a paper with Dr. Norman Thomas on the effects of audio-visual stimulation at the 4th European Congress of Hypnosis in 1987.

-From late 1985 to 1987, Dave provided TMJ consulting services to five dentists in the Edmonton area.
-Over the years, Dave has helped treat approximately 1500 patients with TMJ and MPD.
-Dave’s realization that many TMJ problems were psychologically related, prompted him to pursue his interest in biofeedback.
-This brought about the inception of the original D.A.V.I.D.
+From late 1985 to 1987, Dave provided TMJ consulting services to 5 dentists in the Edmonton area.
+Over the years, Dave has helped treat approximately 1,500 patients with TMJ and MPD.
+During this time, Dave realized that many TMJ problems were psychologically-related, prompting him to pursue his interest in biofeedback.
+This led to the inception of the original D.A.V.I.D.
 1 in the spring of 1985, which was used in the Faculty of Arts to help acting students overcome stage fright.

-Since this time, through his company, Mind Alive Inc., Dave has continued to develop several Audio-Visual Entrainment (AVE), Cranio-Electro Stimulation (CES), transcranial DC Stimulation (tDCS) and biofeedback devices, with each new development responding to the changes in technology and the demands of the marketplace.
-Dave continues to design new products relating to personal growth and well-being.
+In the time since, Dave has continued developing several audio-visual entrainment (AVE), cranio-electro stimulation (CES), transcranial DC Stimulation (tDCS), and biofeedback devices, with each new development responding to technology changes and market demands.
+Dave still designs new products related to personal growth and well-being.

-Dave travels throughout North America and internationally lecturing to dentists, medical groups, biofeedback and neurofeedback professionals, teachers and the general public at various conferences about the use of these technologies as an alternative method to improved health, accelerated learning and peace of mind.
+Dave has travelled throughout North America and around the world lecturing to dentists, chiropractors, medical groups, biofeedback and neurofeedback professionals, teachers, and the general public at various conferences about using these technologies as an alternative approach to improved health, accelerated learning, and peace of mind.

 Dave talks AVE